 Oh, it’s that time of the year again.
-You have to come back to studying from a long break.
-Getting back on track is complicated for a lot of students, if not all of them; In fact, this phenomenon is called “summer learning loss,” (even though it’s winter) and researchers have been studying it since the 1990s.
+You have to come back to studying after a long break.
+Getting back on track is complicated for many students, if not all of them; In fact, this phenomenon is called “summer learning loss” (even though it’s winter), and researchers have been studying it since the 1990s.

 For example, a 1996 study examined the effects of summer vacation and standardized achievement tests and found that summer learning loss equaled at least one month of instruction (the effects were the strongest in math and spelling skills).
 More recent findings described in this infographic by Oxford Learning suggested similar results:

 - One month of learning is lost after summer vacation

 - 6 weeks in the fall are spent re-learning new material to make up for summer learning loss